Lesson 9: Creating a Parameter-Based Report

 - In the New Parameter dialog box, type pStartDate in the Name field, keep the default Value Setting, select DateTime from the Value Type drop-down list, select to add a value row in the Value List box and type May 1, 2016, 8:00:00 AM as the prompting value, and then type Please input start date: as the prompting text.
 Select OK to create the parameter.

 - Repeat steps 3 to 4 to create another parameter with the following values:

 - Parameter Name: pEndDate

 - Prompting Values: June 1, 2016, 8:00:00 AM

 - Prompting Text: Please input end date:

-In this task, we apply the parameters created above to filter the dataset the report applies.
-Then when we view the report, we can specify different parameter values to dynamically filter the report to get data in the time period we want.
+In this task, we will apply the parameters created above to filter the dataset which is used by the report.
+Then when we view the report, we can specify different parameter values to dynamically filter the report to get data in the desired time period.

-- In the Data panel, select Dataset Filter on the toolbar.
+- On the Data panel toolbar, select the Dataset Filter button.